RockPiryt/RockPiryt/README.md

 <h2 align="center">About Me</h2>

-Since July 2024, I have been working as a Cloud Software Development Intern at Intel Technology Poland Sp. z o.o.
+Since July 2024, I have been working as a Cloud Software Development Engineer at Intel Technology Poland Sp. z o.o.
+(Internship)

 In October 2025 I have successfully passed the Certified Kubernetes Application Developer (CKAD) exam.